yaAlisaZhukova/processingLessons/How/ALL Readme.md

   background(200)
   global showCircle

-  if mousePressed and dist(mouseX, mouseY, circleX, circleX) < 20:
+  if mousePressed and dist(mouseX, mouseY, circleX, circleY) < 20:
     showCircle = False

   if showCircle: